 Common extraction methods involve solvents, including butane, CO2, ethanol (grain alcohol), isopropyl alcohol, and propane.
 Solvents are chemical agents that remove resin from plant and leaf matter, collecting and concentrating cannabinoids and terpenes.
 Some extraction methods, especially those related to butane, leave solvent residues in the final product, even in small amounts.
 It’s a health concern and can affect the taste and aroma of marijuana concentrate.

-Depending on the solvent and the process used, concentrates are available in a wide variety of consistencies.
-Some are sticky, thick oils, while others result in a stiff, hard (like shatter) material.
+Weed concentrates are available in a wide variety of consistencies depending on the solvent and the process used.
+Some are sticky, thick oils, while others produce a stiff, hard (like shatter) material.
 Taking advantage of experience or consulting a dabbing expert is necessary to determine the most pleasant consistency.

 Dabbing involves applying a small amount of marijuana concentrate on a hot surface.
-It creates a dense substance and vaporizes and inhales the white vapor that is produced.
-Because it is not about actual combustion, Dabbing is considered a harm reduction strategy that is safer and healthier than smoking.
+It creates a dense substance and vaporizes and inhales the produced white vapor.
+Because it is not about actual combustion, Dabbing is considered a harm-reduction strategy that is safer and healthier than smoking.

 Dabbing combines the act of vaporizing marijuana, which can be achieved with a desktop or pocket vaporizer, with the world of concentrates.
-Despite its recreational and youth culture roots, dabbing is an effective route to ingesting medical cannabis, causing more potency with minimal consumption.
-A small amount of a strong concentrate, vaporized by dabbing, can be equivalent to smoking a medium weed joint but in no time.
+Pure concentrates on its recreational and youth cultural roots.
+Dabbing is an effective route to ingesting medical cannabis, causing more potency with minimal consumption.
+A small amount of a potent concentrate, vaporized by dabbing, can be equivalent to smoking a medium weed joint but in no time.

 Necessarily, Dabbing involves vaporizing marijuana concentrates.
 Therefore, bongs and pipes that are suited to cannabis buds are not designed or appropriate for concentrates.
-Thus, the popularity of glass bongs specialized in consuming these concentrates such as shards, wax, and live resin and called DAB platforms arises.
+Thus, the popularity of glass bongs specialized in consuming these concentrates, such as shards, wax, and live resin and called DAB platforms arose.

 The heating surface used in DAB rigs is constructed from various materials, including titanium and quartz.
 These are used to reach and maintain the high temperatures necessary for the effective and complete vaporization of marijuana concentrate.
 Titanium is a waterproof material that can be broken by falling and is the most expensive way to equip a sole platform (this is what this concentrate is called).
 Quartz, however, is cheaper and can also break easily.